bithuman-ai/sdk-examples-python/README.md

-# bitHuman SDK Examples
+# SDK Quick Start with Examples

-This repository contains examples demonstrating how to use the bitHuman SDK to create interactive digital agents that respond to audio input.
-These examples showcase different ways to deploy and interact with bitHuman rendering SDK.
+bitHuman SDK enables you to build interactive agents that respond realistically to audio input.
+This guide covers installation instructions, a hands-on example, and an overview of the core API features.

 ## Prerequisites